refaktor/rye-website/content/meet_rye/data/structures.md

 }
 ```

-Rye has more available value types than JSON.
+Otherwise, Rye has more value types available than JSON.
 Here we used:

 ```clojure
 { }           ; block